Deep learning via message passing algorithms based on belief propagation: Learning by message passing

+While the PasP rule takes care of the reinforcement heuristic across mini-batches, we compute the mini-batch posterior in Eq.~\ref{eq:PasP1} using message passing approaches derived from Belief Propagation.
+BP is an iterative scheme for computing marginals and entropies of statistical models \cite{mezard_montanari}.
+It is most conveniently expressed on factor graphs, that is bipartite graphs where the two sets of nodes are called variable nodes and factor nodes.
+They respectively represent the variables involved in the statistical model and their interactions.
+Message from factor nodes to variable nodes and viceversa are exchanged along the edges of the factor graph for a certain number of BP iterations or until a fixed point is reached.

-The factor graph thus defined is extremely loopy.
-Straightforward iteration of Belief Propagation will fail to converge or give meaningful results.
-Moreover, the neuron permutation symmetry in each hidden layer in presence of a homogeneous weight prior induces a strongly attractive symmetric fixed point that hinders learning.
-The PasP scheme works around these issues by breaking the symmetry at time $t=0$ with a non-homogeneous prior $q_{\theta^0}$.
-In our experiments a little initial heterogeneity is sufficient to obtain specialized neurons at each following time.
-Moreover, we do not require message passing convergence in the inner loop (see Algorithm~\ref{alg:DeepMP}) but perform one or a few iterations for each $\theta$ update.
-Another crucial ingredient is the use of a damping factor in the iterations (see \ref{app:damping}).
-As we show in the following sections, these simple rules allow training deep networks by message passing.
+The factor graph for $P(\gW\,|\,\bm{X}^t,\vy^t,\theta^t)$ can be derived from Eq.~\ref{eq:pWgivenD}, with the following additional specifications.
+For simplicity, we will ignore the bias term in each layer.
+We assume factorized $q_{\theta^t}(\gW)$, each factor parameterized by its first two moments.
+In what follows, we drop the PasP iteration index $t$.
+For each example $(\vx_n, y_n)$ in the mini-batch, we introduce the auxiliary variables $\vx_n^{\ell}, \ell=1,\dots,L$, representing the layers' activations.
+For each example, each neuron in the network contributes a factor node to the factor graph.
+The scalar components of the weight matrices and the activation vectors become variable nodes.
+This construction is presented in Appendix \ref{app:MP}, where we also derive the message update rules on the factor graph.
+The factor graph thus defined is extremely loopy and straightforward iteration of BP has convergence issues.
+Moreover, in presence of a homogeneous prior over the weights, the neuron permutation symmetry in each hidden layer induces a strongly attractive symmetric fixed point that hinders learning.
+We work around these issues by breaking the symmetry at time $t=0$ with an inhomogeneous prior.
+In our experiments a little initial heterogeneity is sufficient to obtain specialized neurons at each following time step.
+Additionally, we do not require message passing convergence in the inner loop (see Algorithm~\ref{alg:DeepMP}) but perform one or a few iterations for each $\theta$ update.
+We also include an inertia term commonly called damping factor in the message updates (see \ref{app:damping}).
+As we shall discuss, these simple rules suffice to train deep networks by message passing.